TuerkisMelon/Advent_of_Code/README.md

 If you have found an improvement, i'll listen or read it through with pleasure.

 English is not my mother tongue, so please be prepared for mistakes.

+Please check out https://adventofcode.com every day in december a new task!